dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 integers starting from 1.

 If `expiration-date` is provided, it must be an [`xsd:dateTimeStamp`](http://www.datypic.com/sc/xsd11/t-xsd_dateTimeStamp.html).
-All feature toggles should have expiration dates except for long-lived ops toggles like `fast-bar` above.
+All feature toggles should have expiration dates except for long-lived ops toggles like `fast-baz` above.

 `KnoraSettingsFeatureFactoryConfig` reads this base configuration on startup.
 If a feature toggle has an expiration date in the past, the application will not start.